AdobeDocs/commerce-learn.en/help/site-management/create-grouped-product.md

 In the payload, the `link_type` value `associated` provides the `{type}` value required in the DELETE request.
 The request URL will be similar to `/V1/products/my-new-grouped-product/links/associated/product-sku-three`.

-See the cURL request to delete the simple product with the `product-sku-three` SKU from the grouped product with the 'my-new-grouped-product` SKU:
+See the cURL request to delete the simple product with the `product-sku-three` SKU from the grouped product with the `my-new-grouped-product` SKU:

 ```bash
 curl --location --request DELETE '{{your.url.here}}rest/default/V1/products/my-new-grouped-product/links/associated/product-sku-three' \